EpicGames/EOS-Getting-Started/OnlineSubsystemEOS/Plugins/EOSAntiCheat/README.md

-The project's `ACMODE` build flag (default `0`, in `EOS_OSS_Tutorial.Build.cs`) lets learners disable every anti-cheat call site while keeping the plugin compiled, so Tutorials 4–8 can be exercised without setting up the EAC bootstrapper or integrity tool.
-Tutorial 9's setup section walks the reader through flipping `ACMODE=1` for the AC-specific exercises.
+The project's `ACMODE` build flag (default `0`, in `EOS_OSS_Tutorial.Build.cs`) lets learners disable every anti-cheat call site while keeping the plugin compiled, so Tutorials 1–9 and 11 (everything except this anti-cheat module) can be exercised without setting up the EAC bootstrapper or integrity tool.
+Tutorial 10's setup section walks the reader through flipping `ACMODE=1` for the AC-specific exercises.
 The `ProtectEOSPackage` UAT command refuses to run on `ACMODE=0` builds (silent misconfiguration risk), and the plain `BuildCookRun` output is itself a shippable artifact in that mode.

-Listen-server is not a supported deployment target.
+Note that "listen-server" here refers to the UE replication topology (`NM_ListenServer`); the EAC mode running on top of it is `PeerToPeer`, because no participant is a dedicated EAC Server.
+An alternative the tutorial doesn't take is to run the listen-server host *also* as an EAC Server — that's a valid EAC SDK deployment, just one this project's design choice doesn't exercise.

 ## One-time setup